spatialos/gdk-for-unity/docs/content/set-up-new-project.md

         [RuntimeInitializeOnLoadMethod]
         private static void Init()
         {
-            // ensure that it will only be run when the first scene gets loaded if (initialized)
+            // ensure that it will only be run when the first Scene gets loaded if (initialized)
             {
                 return;